Sustainability means integrating environmental, social and governance factors into decision making to create short and long-term value.

 Consistent with Transurban’s sustainability strategy, outcomes, including considering the motorway’s neighbours, reducing waste and thinking long term will be a focus for the project during design and construction.

-To achieve these outcomes, the project is aiming to achieve an ‘excellent’ rating using the Infrastructure Sustainability Council of Australia’s (ISCA) Infrastructure Sustainability (IS) rating scheme.
+In July 2018, the project achieved an ‘excellent’ rating under the Infrastructure Sustainability Council of Australia’s (ISCA) Infrastructure Sustainability (IS) rating scheme.

 What is ISCA?